-Macau might be dubbed the Las Vegas of Asia but it’s also about the food, architecture, history, and culture that continue to draw tourists to the small island nation.
-Last year, Macau was recognized as a “Creative City of Gastronomy” by UNESCO affirming that there’s more to the city than just casinos.
+Macau might be dubbed the Las Vegas of Asia but it’s also full of wonderful food, architecture, history, and culture that continue to draw tourists to the small island nation.
+Macau has since been recognized as a “Creative City of Gastronomy” by UNESCO affirming that there’s more to the city than just casinos.
 Get your passports, and start planning your trip with this quick guide.

 Macau has only one airport and that’s the Macau International Airport.
 There are direct flights from most Asian countries such as Korea, Taiwan, Philippines, Mainland China, Singapore, Thailand and more.